qwtel/immutable-geojson/README.md

 it uses a generic `Immutable.Map` to store the values as an `Immutable.Collection` (so that comparisons via `Immutable.is` don't depend on identical references).

-If you wan't to use records for the properties as well, you can provide a `reviver` as second parameter to `fromJS` (similar to `fromJS` in Imutable.js)
+If you want to use records for the properties as well, you can provide a `reviver` as second parameter to `fromJS` (similar to `fromJS` in Immutable.js)

 [record]: https://facebook.github.io/immutable-js/docs/#/Record